 ci-fairy - a CLI tool¶

-is a commandline helper tool for some commonly performed tasks,
+ci-fairy is a commandline helper tool for some commonly performed tasks,

-primarily those executed by the CI. ci-fairy
+primarily those executed by the CI. ci-fairy is optimized to be run from

 a CI script where its arguments will be hardcoded and change very little.